USS Dennis

 Otis Lee Dennis, USS Enterprise

-RM3c Otis Dennis was killed in action February 1, 1942 when the plane he was serving in, S-11, piloted by LT(jg) Carleton "Misty" Fogg was shot down during the Scouting Six strike from the USS Enterprise on Kwajalein Atoll in the Marshall Islands .
+RM3c Otis Dennis was killed in action February 1, 1942 when, SBD Dauntless dive bomber 6-S-11, piloted by LT(jg) Carleton "Misty" Fogg was shot down during the Scouting Six strike from the USS Enterprise on Kwajalein Atoll in the Marshall Islands .

 From the 1941 USS Enterprise schedules for training and operations, it appears that Otis Dennis made his first flight in a SBD Dauntless dive bomber with LT(jg) Vose on 17 April 1941 to "see if he could withstand the rigors of dive bomber operations".
 He apparently could because on that same date he started training in aerial gunnery and as radioman.
 On 21 April 1941 he made his first flight with ENS Carleton Fogg.
 He was rotated with several pilots after that and ended up eventually as full time gunner for ENS Fogg.
 They died together on 1 February 1942 in the first retaliation raids after Pearl Harbor, against Japanese fortifications in the Marshall Islands, Kwajalein Atoll. jvh

-(click here for 1 Feb 1942, last battle for Otis Dennis and Carleton Fogg; and the 2007 search for the plane)
+(click here: 1 Feb 1942, last battle for Otis Dennis and Carleton Fogg and the search for the plane).

 JOHN LEVI AND MATTIE PEARL NEWMAN DENNIS HAD FOUR